 You are witnessing the O’Fish sandwich — a crispy cod filet, kimchi slaw, pimento cheese, kimchi slaw, roasted garlic & lemon mayo on a Japanese milk-bread bun.
 “Thihffith ahhmahthing,” he said.
 We traded sandwiches for a moment and I took a bite.
 He was right.
 Everything about this sandwich was absolutely wonderful.

 Bill’s Sandwich Palace had officially lived up to the hype.

 Getting your hands on one of these sandwiches isn’t easy.
 Bill’s Sandwich Palace is a weekend pop-up inside the TKO restaurant, and if you want to pick up sandwiches on Saturday or Sunday afternoon, you have to order them Friday afternoon after 10pm.
 You also have to be fast — I placed my order at 10:55pm and one of the six sandwiches available that weekend had already sold out.

-Once you’ve chosen a pick-up time and paid online, you can head over to TKO at the appointed time and your meal will be waiting for you on a table beneath a tent outside.
+Once you’ve chosen a pick-up time and paid online, you can head over to TKO at the appointed time and your meal will be waiting for you right inside the door.

 Grab it and go — You can take it home if you’d like, but if you want to savor your sandwich in the parking lot while it’s hot, be sure to bring napkins and drinks with you.
 You’ll need them!